wrdhall3/ai-case-study/README.md

 * What are some of the core metrics companies in this field use to measure success?
 How is your company performing based on these metrics?

     * They key metrics for a large listed company such as SAP are revenues, EBITDA (pre-tax earnings) and the impact that these have on its share price.
-    * SAP’s investments in AI are translating into strong financial performance [[8]](#8) ([Chada, n.d.](https://www.linkedin.com/pulse/why-saps-share-price-increasing-because-ai-mahesh-chada-v6ync/)):

-    > "The efficiency gains and enhanced capabilities provided by AI-driven solutions are leading to increased adoption rates and higher sales.
+    * SAP’s investments in AI are translating into strong financial performance [[8]](#8) ([Chada, n.d.](https://www.linkedin.com/pulse/why-saps-share-price-increasing-because-ai-mahesh-chada-v6ync/)).
+The efficiency gains and enhanced capabilities provided by AI-driven solutions are leading to increased adoption rates and higher sales.
 As a result, SAP is reporting robust revenue growth and profitability, which are key indicators of financial health that investors closely monitor.
-This positive financial performance drives up the share price."
+This positive financial performance drives up the share price.

 * How is your company performing relative to competitors in the same field?